Quantum simulation of lattice gauge theories coupled to fermionic matter via anyonic regularization: Preliminaries

-This regularization has a number of features that make it attractive for potential use in lattice gauge theory simulations, particularly on a quantum computer.
+The $q$-deformed regularization has a number of features that make it attractive for use in LGT simulations, particularly on a quantum computer.
 First, the regularization comes with an integer control parameter $k$ that precisely controls how large we take our local Hilbert spaces to be.
-This should be contrasted with the approximations of non-abelian Lie groups by discrete subgroups~\cite{Lamm:2019a, Alexandru:2019a,Ji:2020a,Ji:2023a,Assi:2024a} where there is a largest discrete subgroup beyond which one is not able to improve the approximation.
-Second, we retain a notion of gauge invariance.
-At each vertex, we constrain the edge labels to obey the fusion rules of the category, implementing a version of Gauss's law.
-Third, as we will show later, compiling the quantum circuits necessary to implement the algorithmic primitives of modern quantum simulation algorithms is quite natural due to the fact that the electric field strength term is diagonal in the electric basis (as with other regularizations) and the magnetic term is expressed explicitly in terms of the $F$ (and later $R$) symbols which are tensors that can be interpreted in terms of unitary matrices.
+This should be contrasted with the approximations of non-Abelian Lie groups by discrete subgroups~\cite{Lamm:2019a, Alexandru:2019a,Ji:2020a,Ji:2023a,Assi:2024a} where there is a largest discrete subgroup beyond which one is not able to improve the approximation.
+Second, we retain a notion of gauge invariance, as we constrain the edge labels to obey the fusion rules of the category, implementing a version of Gauss's law.
+Third, as we will show later, compiling the quantum circuits necessary to implement the algorithmic primitives of modern quantum simulation algorithms is quite natural: the electric field strength term is diagonal in the electric basis, and the magnetic term is expressed explicitly in terms of $F$ symbols, which are tensors that can be implemented in terms of unitary matrices.

-Currently, the deformed lattice gauge theory is only formulated for the case of pure gauge theory, with a proposal for coupling to hard-core bosonic matter given in Ref.~\cite{Zache:2023b}.
+Currently, the $q$-deformed lattice gauge theory is only formulated for the case of pure gauge theory for (semi-)simple gauge groups, with a proposal for coupling to hard-core bosonic matter given in Ref.~\cite{Zache:2023b}.
 In order to be potentially useful to particle physics, a formulation which couples the gauge fields to fermionic matter is necessary.
-Here, we present such a framework using \emph{fusion surface models} and provide explicit quantum circuit primitive constructions for realizing quantum simulation of anyonic-regularized LGTs coupled to fermionic matter.
+It is also prudent to consider a generalization which permits non-semi-simple gauge groups of interest, like $U(N)$.
+In the next section, we present such a framework using \emph{fusion surface models} and provide explicit quantum circuit primitive constructions for realizing quantum simulation of anyonic-regularized LGTs coupled to fermionic matter.